Piyu569/TrueCitizen_QuizApp/README.md

 # TrueCitizen_QuizApp
 Quiz_Application
-This Application Works Very Simply as Other Quiz Applications, As you states your answer it gives the result whether its the Correct Answer or wrong.
+This Application Works Very Simply as Other Quiz Applications, As you give your response it states  whether the  answer is Correct or wrong.

+This application is coded in Android Studio,with the help of java Language. following concepts are used here programing concepts:
+Data Binding / Android / Java / Data Structures / Android Architecture /Intent